ASE A8 Engine Performance Practice Test

 20.

 Answer A is wrong.
-To check for a burned exhaust valve, inject some oil into the cylinder and test again.
-If the pressure increases it's because the oil has improved the seal between the piston rings and the cylinder.
+To check for a burned exhaust valve, inject an ounce or two of engine oil into the cylinder and test again.
+If the pressure increases, the oil has improved the seal between the piston rings and the cylinder.
 If it doesn't, a valve is most likely the problem.

 Answer B is wrong.
 The compression pressure will increase after injecting oil.

 Answer C is correct.
-When there are low compression pressures in adjacent cylinders, the head gasket is leaking compression between the two or there's a crack in the deck or cylinder head.
+When there are low compression pressures in adjacent cylinders, the head gasket leaks compression between the two or a crack in the deck or cylinder head.
 It is usually the head gasket.

 Answer D is wrong.
 Improper valve timing would not result in this condition.
 It would affect more cylinders.